SuyashMShepHertz/spacewarefare/README.md

 There are different objects like bullets, health and diamonds that users can pick.

-To optimize network load, the player moves in a grid of 25x25 pixels, hence I onlysend message for movement when player moves from one block to another.
+To optimize network load, the player moves in a grid of 25x25 pixels, hence I only send message for movement when player moves from one block to another.

-Whenever player click, bullet is shot and a blast animation is played.
+Whenever player clicks, bullet is shot and a blast animation is played.
 This information is not exhcanged until the player shoots the other player.
 On getting a hit from other player health is reduced.
 Bullets are limited, hence to shoot them you have to collect bullets.

 The objects available are placed usign properties.
 Whenever a player picks an object he/she places it somewhere else and updates the properties with new position of that object.